 1.2.1.2 Channel estimation

 The channel estimation sequence enables block-wise frequency-domain equalization (FDE).
 The block consists of two parts, a base sequence and a cyclic prefix (CP).
 Measured in time units, the durations of both, the base sequence Tseq and the cyclic prefix TCP are maintained, independent of the optical clock rate.
-Also without using FDE, the CP is transmitted (with exception of optical clock rate below 6.25 MHz).
+Also without using FDE, the CP is transmitted.
 Consistent block duration allows mixed operation of links with different optical clock rates in the same superframe.
-By increasing the optical clock rate, the number of optical clock cycles for the sequence and for the CP, i.e. Nseq and NCP, respectively, increase proportionally, see Table 1.
+By increasing the OCR, the number of optical clock cycles for the sequence and for the CP, i.e. Nseq and NCP, respectively, increase proportionally, see Table 1.

-As channel estimation sequences, a specific pseudo-noise sequence AN given in Appendix 1) of length N=2k (k=5…11) is used, depending on the optical clock rate, so that N=Nseq (see Table 1).
+As channel estimation sequence, a specific pseudo-noise sequence AN given in Appendix 1) of length N=2k (k=5…11) is used, depending on the OCR, so that N=Nseq (see Table 1).

 The channel estimation sequence is finally passed through a 2-PAM Modulator.